-A vertex $v$ is {\em reachable} from vertex $u$ by time $t$ in the temporal graph $\gcal$ if there exists a temporal path from $u$ to $v$ with arrival time at most $t$.
+A vertex $v$ is {\em reachable} from vertex $u$ by time $t$ in a temporal graph $\gcal$ if there exists a temporal path from $u$ to $v$ with arrival time at most $t$.
 We assume that a vertex is reachable from itself by time zero.
 It is possible that $u$ is reachable from $v$, but $v$ is not reachable from $u$.
-The reachability set of $v$ contains all the vertices reachable from $v$ and it is denoted $\reach(v, \gcal)$. {\em The reaching-time} of $v$ is $t$, denoted $\reachtime(v,\gcal)$, if there exist a temporal path from $v$ to every vertex $u \in V$ with arrival time at most $t$.
-If there exists a vertex $u \notin \reach(v,\gcal)$, then we will say that $v$ has infinite reaching-time.
+The reachability set of $v$, denoted $\reach(v, \gcal)$, contains all the vertices reachable from $v$. {\em The reaching-time} of $v$, denoted $\reachtime(v,\gcal)$, is $t$ if there exists a temporal path from $v$ to every vertex $u \in V$ with arrival time at most $t$.
+If there is a vertex $u \notin \reach(v,\gcal)$, then we will say that $v$ has infinite reaching-time.